kamilazdybal/pykitPIV/docs/index.rst

 kinematic relationship between two consecutive images is sufficient to determine particle displacement fields.

-The graph below shows the overview of functionalities and possible workflows constructed from the five main classes that mimic an experimental setup and act as a "*virtual wind tunnel*".
+The graph below shows the overview of functionalities and possible workflows constructed from the five main classes that mimic an experimental setup and act as a *virtual wind tunnel*.
 The ML module (``pykitPIV.ml``) connects with each of the five main classes and provides integrations with algorithms such as **convolutional neural networks**, **reinforcement learning**, **variational and generative approaches**, and **active learning**.